tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/产品简介/产品概述/弹性容器服务 EKS_intl_en.md

-## Introduction
+## Overview
 Elastic Kubernetes Service (EKS) is a TKE service mode that allows you to deploy workloads without purchasing any nodes.
 EKS is fully compatible with native Kubernetes, allowing you to purchase and manage resources natively.
 This service is billed based on the actual amount of resources used by containers.
 In addition, EKS provides extended support for Tencent Cloud products, such as storage and network products, and can ensure the secure isolation of containers.
 EKS is ready to use out-of-the-box.

 ## Concepts
 #### Containers and images
-Containerization is a form of lightweight operating system virtualization that isolates and controls system resources so that formerly global resources are only available for processes in a container.
-An image is similar to a lightweight snapshot of virtual machines (VMs) and can be interpreted as a static container.
-An image defines all files that run in a container and the dependencies between them to ensure consistent container runtime environments.
+Containers are virtualization tools applied at the process level.
+With the ability to isolate and control system resources, containers restrict global resources access to processes in selected containers.
+A container image is a virtual machine snapshot and can be seen as the static form of a container.
+An image defines all files and dependencies required to run a container, ensuring consistency for running the container.
-By containerization, all applications and their dependencies are packaged into an image, and then the image is used to generate a resource-isolated environment to run the applications.
+By containerization, all applications and their dependencies are packaged into an image, and then use the image to generate a resource-isolated environment to run the applications.
 This allows the applications to run independently in a consistent environment in a simple and efficient manner.

 #### Kubernetes
 Kubernetes is an open-source Container Orchestration Engine (COE) inspired by a Google project called Borg.
 It is one of the most important components of the Cloud Native Computing Foundation (CNCF).
 Kubernetes provides production-level features such as application orchestration, container scheduling, service discovery, and autoscaling.
 For more information, see [Kubernetes Documentation](https://kubernetes.io/docs/home).